EngineerBetter/new-starters/README.md

 ## Stuff you'll use

 Access to these and more are granted during the onboarding process.
+If you can't access any of the below, please contact the business operations folks.

 * [1Password](https://engineerbetter.1password.com) for secrets management
 * [EBCI](https://ci.engineerbetter.com) is our central Concourse deployment for CI/CD